thewizster/hanc/README.md

 5) Set postman to GET request for http://localhost:5000/api/hello

-6) Set ApiKey header in Postman request to some_key_value (see appsettings.json to change ApiKey)
+6) Set X-Hanc-Application-Id header in Postman request to some_key_value (see appsettings.json to change AppId)

 7) Press send for the Postman GET request